NabilNoaman/UniWebView/README.md

 * Play youtube video and other media.
 * All source code of C# script and native plugin is included for a reference, with detailed documentation.
 * Easy debug for Unity Mac Editor.
 There is no need to build and run again and again in your device.
 You can preview and interact with the webview just in editor.
 (Supporting for Windows Editor is on the way)
+* UniWebView supports Unity 4.1.4 and above.

-You can purchase `UniWebView` from [this link of Unity Asset Store](https://www.assetstore.unity3d.com/#/content/12476) and use it in all your projects with the purchase Unity ID.
+You can purchase `UniWebView` from either [our digital store](http://www.digitalgoodsstore.com/c/PrSAK2) or [Unity Asset Store](https://www.assetstore.unity3d.com/#/content/12476) and use it in all your projects with the purchase Unity ID.
+You can get full support from either store, but the update version will be a liittle faster in [our digital store](http://www.digitalgoodsstore.com/c/PrSAK2), because there is a review progress in Asset Store.

 ## Getting Start